With Immersive Content

 Browsable (or flippable) PDFs are an improved version of plain PDFs.
 However, they still lack interactive capabilities like mobile-responsiveness and pop-up forms that modern-day readers want to see in their content.

 Web publications enable you to deliver immersive content that’s engaging, measurable and looks great on any device.
-Drive engagement, boost sales, energize your employees, and get the data-driven insights you need to optimize your content and continually grow your ROI.
+Drive engagement, boost sales, energise your employees, and get the data-driven insights you need to optimise your content and continually grow your ROI.